The Real Estate Legal Questions to Answer

+The last step before closing involves answering some important real estate legal questions.
 Paperwork will be flying around like a small tornado, make sure you're prepared!

 It is essential that a title search be done on a property before ownership is transferred, as a seller can only sell the rights they own to a property, nothing more.
 It frequently happens, especially in the distressed property world, that seller's do not always have a clear title to a property, and in some cases they don't even own the property.
 For example, a common situation is that a property is being sold by the heirs of the prior owners.
 Unfortunately, the "seller" may be only one of a few heirs, and does not have the consent of all of the heirs to sell.
 Other situations may involve liens placed on the property by other creditors, taxing authorities, municipalities, utility companies, etc. In those cases, the liens need to be paid off at the time title is transferred, as they stay with the property, and become an encumbrance on the title of the subsequent purchaser.

 Another frequent occurrence in the flipping world are properties being sold as part of a simultaneous transaction.
 The scenario is that a middle man puts a property under contract of purchase at one price, and at the same time, enters into a contract to sell the property to someone else for a higher price immediately following his purchase of the property.
 The goal is to buy the property in the morning, and sell it in the afternoon, making a profit on the difference in the sale price.
 There are many problems with this type of arrangement, but in the transaction, the end buyer is under contract to buy a property from someone who doesn't actually own it at the time the contract is signed.
 Avoid these transactions as they frequently result in disaster.